 Resources from the Office of the Secretary, ELCA

 The Office of the Secretary at ELCA churchwide exists to help all three expressions of this church (churchwide, synod, and congregations) maintain good governance.
-Their “Constitutions” page has a host of resources:
+Visit the ELCA's “Constitutions” page for these resources:

 - ELCA Model Constitution for Congregations, which will be the template for your constitution.
 Be sure to use the most recent version.